microshare/microshare.github.io/docs/2/installer/quick-start/overview.md

 ###### > 4.
 Finally, [Validate](../../quick-start/validation-of-a-successfull-installation) that the installation was successful.

-If you have more question, you can have a look at our [FAQ about installations](../faq-about-installations) page.
+If you have any questions, you can have a look at our [FAQ about installations](../faq-about-installations) page.

 {% include image.html url="\assets\img\microshare-logo.png"  description="ms logo" %}